usnistgov/FIPS201/_Appendix/glossary.md

 data.

 Pseudonym
-: a name assigned by a federal department or agency through a formal process to a federal employee for the purpose of the employee's protection (i.e., the employee might be placed at risk if his or her actual name were known) or for other purposes.
+: A name assigned by a federal department or agency through a formal process to a federal employee for the purpose of the employee's protection (i.e., the employee might be placed at risk if his or her actual name were known) or for other purposes.